Placidus (martyr): A legendary hagiography

-In the absence of precise hagiographic knowledge, in the 19th century (more precisely after 1843) an authentic legend grew around the saint's life in Montecarotto, which even claimed him to be the nephew and favourite disciple of Benedict of Nursia, sent by him to Sicily to found new monasteries, before falling victim to Saracen incursions (or rather, Arian Vandal pirates led by the feared Mamucha), who intended to eradicate the Christian cult.
+After 1843 a legend grew around the saint's life in Montecarotto, which even claimed him to be the nephew and favourite disciple of Benedict of Nursia, sent by him to Sicily to found new monasteries, before falling victim to Saracen incursions (or rather, Arian Vandal pirates led by the feared Mamucha), who intended to eradicate the Christian cult.
 Proof of the absence of a historical link between the namesake killed in Messina and our young Roman is the fact that the remains of the former were found in Messina on August 4, 1588, five years after the first edition of the Roman Martyrology, and have been kept in Sicily ever since.

 No less hazardous is the juxtaposition with another presumed Placidus, also a monk but of whom there are no hagiographical references, also killed in Messina in the 6th century, or even earlier, under Diocletian, hence the suspicion that the reconstruction of historical events is clumsy and that hagiographical investigations insist on a recurring difficulty in distinguishing two religious figures whose only connection is, probably, the name.

-Baronius himself in the Roman Martyrology tells us of a group of martyrs with a recurrence on October 11 composed of Saints Placidus (Deacon) and Anastasius (Presbyter), whose name was changed from the previous Tanasio and, even earlier, Taraco, to which are added Genesius and companions, never mentioned in the copies of the "Hieronymianum", but which together form an artificial group of martyrs always killed in Sicily, "due" - writes Caraffa - "to inept copyists".
+Baronius himself in the Roman Martyrology writes of a group of martyrs with a recurrence on October 11 composed of Saints Placidus (Deacon) and Anastasius (Presbyter), whose name was changed from the previous Tanasio and, even earlier, Taraco, to which are added Genesius and companions, never mentioned in the copies of the "Hieronymianum", but which together form an artificial group of martyrs always killed in Sicily, "due" - writes Caraffa - "to inept copyists".

 It is undeniable that all these reconstructions, of scarce reliability, ignore the catacomb provenance of the martyr's remains, which attests to the pre-Constantinian era and supports the importance of recovering the body in a context of ferocious anti-Christian persecutions.
 And the followers of Peter and Paul were well aware that challenging the Roman authorities, and in particular stealing the relics of the martyrs (a crime punishable by death), would offer considerable advantages in terms of proselytism.